maurock/object_reconstruction/README.md

 ```
 FORCE_CUDA=1 conda install pytorch3d -c pytorch3d -c anaconda -c pytorchconda install -c fvcore -c iopath -c conda-forge fvcore iopath
 ```
+This should install PyTorch with CUDA enabled.
+If it does not, please make sure to install it.